Almond Flour Brownies

 • Whisk the almond flour, baking powder, salt, and cocoa powder in a bowl.
 Set aside.
 You can sift the almond flour if it looks lumpy.

-• Whisk together the butter, white sugar, brown sugar, eggs, and vanilla in a large bowl until smooth.
+• Add the melted butter, white sugar, brown sugar, eggs, and vanilla to a large bowl.
+Whisk the wet ingredients together until smooth.

 • Put the pan in the oven and bake for 35-42 minutes or until a toothpick comes out mostly clean.